 Conducting our business with integrity and highest level of governance has been core to our corporate behaviour.
 Our Corporate Governance framework has evolved over the years underpinned by our core values of Integrity, Responsibility, Respect, and Pioneering.
 We continue to set high standards of governance which not only meet the applicable legislation but go beyond in many areas of our functioning.

 HUL Governance Framework

 Governance Philosophy

-With 90 years of heritage in India, the Corporate Governance framework of the Company has evolved over the decades and is inspired by our core values of:
+Governance framework of the Company has evolved over the decades and is inspired by our core values of: